 - Likely to get a career in religion, counseling or teaching

-If you are new to the MBTI personality type concept, you probably wonder what the INFJ abbreviation stands for.
+If you are new to the 16 personalities concept, you probably wonder what the INFJ abbreviation stands for.

 The INFJ letters stand for the 4 Preferences that this type embodies: Introversion, Intuition, Feeling and Judging.
 Preferences are the unique dimensions that characterize a personality type, and are based on a concept developed by Jung.